8 Introduction to Sample Size Determination

 To conclude this subsection, we discuss the TOSTER package, which facilitates sample size calculations for equivalence tests when the TOST procedure is carried out using two one-sided \(t\)-tests.
 This package facilitates sample size determination for two-sample, one-sample, and paired \(t\)-tests, but we will focus on the two-sample case in this subsection.
 For the two-sample case, the TOSTER package requires that we make the assumption that the standard deviation \(\sigma\) is the same in both groups.
 For this scenario and a given equivalence margin \(\delta\), our null and alternative hypotheses are \[H_0: \{\mu_1 - \mu_2 \le -\delta\}\cup\{\mu_1 - \mu_2 \ge \delta\} ~~~\text{vs.}~~~ H_A: -\delta < \mu_1 - \mu_2 < \delta.\]

 For this sample size determination calculation, we need to choose a values for the equivalence margin \(\delta\), the significance level \(\alpha\), and the power \(1 - \beta\); we must also estimate a value for the common standard deviation \(\sigma\) and estimate a value for \(\mu_1 - \mu_2\).
-The power_T_tost() function allows us to specify the true effect via the raw (unstandardized) effect.
-The power_t_TOST() function has the following arguments:
+The power_T_tost()

-• delta: the value for delta is not the value specified for the equivalence margin \(\delta\).
-Instead, it is the value that we anticipate to observe for \(\mu_1 - \mu_2\).
-We can specify delta using the anticipated difference between \(\mu_1\) and \(\mu_2\).
+using the anticipated difference between \(\mu_1\) and \(\mu_2\).
 It is important to specify this difference because the power of the equivalence test is going to depend on how close the true value of \(\mu_1 - \mu_2\) is to either endpoint of the interval \((-\delta, \delta)\).
-If we anticipate that \(\mu_1 = \mu_2\), we may need less data to conclude practical equivalence than if \(\mu_1 - \mu_2\) is close to \(-\delta\) or \(\delta\).
+If we anticipate that \(\mu_1 = \mu_2\), we may need less data to conclude practical equivalence than if \(\mu_1 - \mu_2\) is close to \(-\delta\) or \(\delta\).sd

-• low_eqbound: the lower bound of the region of equivalence.
-This is typically \(-\delta\), but the power_T_tost() allows for this interval to be asymmetric around 0.
+: the lower bound of the region of equivalence.
+This is typically \(-\delta\), but thepower_T_tost()

-• high_eqbound: the upper bound of the region of equivalence.
-This is typically \(\delta\), but the power_T_tost() allows for this interval to be asymmetric around 0.
+: the upper bound of the region of equivalence.
+This is typically \(\delta\), but thepower_T_tost()

-• alpha: the significance level for the test.
+: the significance level for the test.power

-• power: the desired power of the equivalence test.
+: the desired power of the equivalence test.

 We now consider the following example.
 We suppose that we would like to compare two means, and we anticipate the difference between the two means to be 0.5.
 We anticipate that each group of data has a standard deviation of 5.
 Moreover, we define the equivalence margin to be 2 (i.e., it is not of practical importance if the means of the two groups differ by at most 2 in absolute value).
-We now use the power_t_TOST() function to determine how many observations we need in each group with \(\alpha\) = 0.05 to achieve a power of 0.8.
-The following R code conducts the sample size determination calculation for this example.
+We now use the power_t_TOST()

 (p.TOST <- power_t_TOST(delta = 0.5, sd = 5, low_eqbound = -2, high_eqbound = 2,